sgeektn/sqlBot/README.md

 	2.b.2 Launch command "python3 getSites.py -d & python3 testSites.py -d & python3 exploit.py -d & python3 recursiveSearch.py -d"
 	3. Add dorks or sites to recursiveSearch or sites to exploit
 	4. Enjoy
-Please note : if you dont want to detach the threads from terminal and make them stop when you exit terminal or close ssh session juste remove the "-d"'s from 2.b.2
+Please note : if you dont want to detach the threads from terminal and make them stop when you exit terminal or close ssh session juste remove the "-d"'s from command in 2.b.2

+## Troubleshoot
+	If you have an issue or a question or a difficulty to use , mail me and i will add here a solution